andrewcooke/choochoo/docs/fit-files.md

 ## Implementation and Limitations

-The spreadsheet included in the FIT SDK is read directly by the Python code and used to generate an in-memory description of the known fields and messages.
+The `Profile.xlsx` spreadsheet included in the FIT SDK is read directly by the Python code and used to generate an in-memory description of the known fields and messages.
 This is then saved to disk ("pickled" in Python parlance) so that it can be read quickly when needed.

 Details of parsing the data are done lazily wherever possible.
 So if a program only wants to read a certain kind of message it does not